Research Assistant / Internet Access Policy

 - in the connection alert, using the current connection’s properties,

-- in Network Monitor, using the common properties of the currently selected line(s) and
+- in Network Monitor, using the common properties of the currently selected row(s) and

 - in Little Snitch Configuration, using the common properties of connections matched by the selected rule.

 Note that the Research Assistant may be more accurate in the connection alert because every detail of the connection is available.
-Network Monitor and Little Snitch Configuration work with classes of connections only.
+Network Monitor and Little Snitch Configuration work with groups of connections only.

 That’s where the Internet Access Policy comes into play.
 Little Snitch’s Research Assistant shows information about this particular connection directly in the connection alert: What the app does, why it needs that connection and what would happen if you denied it.

-The information written by the app’s developer explains what’s going on.
+The information written by the app’s developer explains why a connection to this server is being attempted.
 In this case, it even explains that you could disable automatic software update checks to prevent the app from trying to connect to the update server in the first place.
-With this information, you’re in a better place to decide what to do with this connection attempt.
+With this information, you’re in a better position to decide what to do with this connection attempt.

 A software update check may not be critical to an app’s functionality, but other connections could be.
 Therefore, the Internet Access Policy gives developers a chance to ask you if you’re really sure that you want to deny a connection – even if you don’t expand the Research Assistant.